Together, Building Better

 Ozinga Energy is formed and 2 new stations open in Mokena & Gary

 Seeing potential in the growing adoption of natural gas, Ozinga Energy is formed and two new natural gas fueling stations are added in Mokena and Gary.

 Ozinga introduces the 1st front discharge CNG concrete mixer to their fleet and grows into the largest CNG concrete mixer fleet in the nation.

 What started as a small coal yard in 1928 has grown into a premier supplier of concrete, materials, energy, and logistics solutions.
 Ozinga has never shied away from a challenge or a chance to innovate—and we don’t plan on starting anytime soon.
 But even as we continually shift gears and roll with whatever punches the market or the economy throws at us, there are a few things that remain constant: our dedication to serving the Creator, our commitment to treating our employees with care and respect, and our passion for serving our community to the best of our abilities.

 Ozinga is proud to be a fourth generation family-operated company in America—and we’re here to stay.

 75TH Anniversary Documentary (2003)

-When you’ve been doing business in your community for more than eight decades, there are bound to be a few good stories to tell.
+When you’ve been doing business in your community for more than nine decades, there are bound to be a few good stories to tell.
 Made in 2003 in celebration of Ozinga’s 75th year of giving customers our very best, this documentary takes a deeper look into the company’s past, present, and future, shedding light on the values that have guided us through both hard times and good times.